bulatgrzegorz/bulatgrzegorz.github.io/pages/about.md

 # About

 Software developer, programming enthusiast.
-Proud father of greatest daughter in world.
-I have over 7 years of professional experience, mostly in financial and vindication domain, building wildly understood back-end systems.
+Proud father of greatest daughter in the world.
+I have over 7 years of professional experience, mostly in financial and vindication domain, building widely understood back-end systems.

 Love simplicity and self explanatory code.
 I have a lot of fun building tools and libraries for developers.